lift/framework/README.md

 constructs, such as `Box`, this component may be all you need.
 However, a web application will most likely require one or more of Lift's other components.
 * **web:** This component includes all of Lift's core HTTP and web handling.
-Including `lift-webkit` in your build process should be sufficient for basic applications and will include `lift-core` as a transitive dependency.
+Including `lift-webkit` in your build process should be sufficient for basic applications and will include `lift-util` as a transitive dependency, which in turn brings in `lift-actor`, `lift-markdown`, and `lift-common`.

 As of Lift 4.0, the persistence components (Mapper and Record) have been removed from this repository.
 If your project relies on them, pin to a 3.x release, or use another ORM of your choice